-Barometric setting in inches of Mercury (INHG) or millibars (MB) are selected during installation.
+Barometric setting in inches of mercury (INHG), millibars (MB), or hectopascals (HPA) are selected during installation.
 It is not a pilot accessible setting.

 On initial startup, the field will display dashes while sensor stabilization occurs.

 On unit power-down, the current field elevation and barometric pressure are stored in internal non-volatile memory.
 On the next power-up, this field elevation is used to compute an estimated barometric setting, potentially reducing the required adjustment amount required by the pilot.
 During this process, the barometric value will be shown in light grey.